FascodeNet/alterlinux/README.profile.rst

 This - optional - directory may contain files and directories that will be copied to the work directory of the resulting image's root filesystem.
 The files are copied before packages are being installed to work directory location.
-Ownership of files and directories from the profile's `airootfs` directory are not preserved (permissions are currently the same as in the profile's `airootfs` - see `#61 <https://gitlab.archlinux.org/archlinux/archiso/-/issues/73>`_).
+Ownership and permissions of files and directories from the profile's `airootfs` directory are not preserved.
+The mode will be `644` for files and `755` for directories, all of them will be owned by root.
+To set custom ownership and/or permissions, use `file_permissions` in **profiledef.sh**.

 With this overlay structure it is possible to e.g. create users and set passwords for them, by providing `airootfs/etc/passwd`, `airootfs/etc/shadow`, `airootfs/etc/gshadow` (see `man 5 passwd`, `man 5 shadow` and `man 5